 Ways to lower the cost of insuring your teen:

 -Cash in on good grades.
 Most of the big insurance companies today offer a good-grades discount for those under the age of 25, so if your teen is pulling in better than B’s, it’s worth asking your provider if they offer this one.

 -Make them take a course.
 Driving courses can often qualify even adults for a rate discount, but eligible programs vary by company (some even offer their own course), so be sure to check the requirements for this discount if it’s offered.

 -Plan that ride.
 The type of car you drive does affect your rate.
 For example, more expensive cars cost more to insure, so choosing a used and economical car for your teen is advised.
 The cheapest vehicles to insure are: mid-sized, lower in horse power, hard top, not considered “sport,” have anti-theft options, and get good safety ratings.
-Anti-theft often comes with an addition actual discount too.
+Anti-theft often comes with an additional actual discount too.
 Contrary to popular belief, color plays no part in insurance calculations.

 -Look for multi-policy discounts.
 Having one company handle multiple policy types can come with a discount, so even if you don’t own a home to insure, play around with the numbers.
 You may find adding something inexpensive like renter’s insurance saves you more than it costs you.

 -Ask about driver tracking.
 Some companies have begun to use your actual driving habits to factor your rates.
 This involves a small device that monitors your driving for a short while to see how fast you brake, how often you speed, how far and how often you drive, when you drive, etc. If certain benchmarks are met discounts as high as 30% can be your reward (just make sure your teen knows they’re being tracked).

 Luckily, car insurance rates do decrease (male or female) with age and by 18 your pocket book will hurt far less than it did at 16, but in the meantime, hopefully our tips have helped.